simondlevy/gym-copter/README.md

 This will use a [Trust Region Policy Optimization](https://arxiv.org/abs/1502.05477) agent on a model that is rewarded for reaching an altitude of 10 meters.
-After a few hundred thosand iterations or so, the program should should report saving the current best agent to a file.
+After a few hundred thousand iterations or so, the program should should report saving the current best agent to a file.
 As soon as this happens, you can test the agent by
 doing: